Signed in as:

 No burning of fossil fuels

-More remains recovered at the end of the process
+Remains returned to your family at the end of the process

 Aquamation is a method of final disposition that is available for both our human and pet loved ones.
-The scientific name for this water-based process is alkaline hydrolysis.
+The scientific name for this process is alkaline hydrolysis.
 It is the same process that occurs as part of nature’s course when a body is laid to rest in the soil.
-A combination of gentle water flow, temperature, and alkalinity are used to accelerate the breakdown of organic materials.
+A combination of water flow, temperature, and alkalinity are used to accelerate the breakdown of organic materials.

 Of course, and in fact many families choose to have a full–service visitation for family and friends prior to the Aquamation process.
-There are funeral professionals who can perform a visitation service with or without traditional embalming, as the family chooses.

 Yes, this is a choice that is in the hands of the individual or family.
 All embalming fluids are completely broken down in the process.